graph-guard/gqt/test/error/semantic/types/negation.md

 ```

 ```
-1:18: mismatching types: can't use number as boolean
+1:18: mismatching types: can't use Int as Boolean
 ```